Muskan-Pande/Currency_Convertor/README.md

 # Currency_Convertor
 I developed this Currency Convertor with the help of HTML, CSS and JavanScript.
-This used Advanced concepts of javascript to fetch the currency of different countries using API.
+This project used Advanced concepts of javascript to fetch the currency of different countries using API.